tylerckeller/youtube-essentials-extension/README.md

-# YouTube Watch Time Chrome Extension
+# YouTube Essentials Browser Extension

 ---

+YouTube is an incredible tool.

+It can also be incredibly distracting.

+YouTube Essentials aims to provide users with all the productive customization and functionality that YouTube lacks.

+schedule different rules for different days

+visualize your usage and gauge whether your watch habits are net positive or net negative

+all this and much more...

+---

 ## Features

-- classify whether YouTube video is Educational or Entertainment
+- set restrictions on categories (block or just blur)

+- schedule different rules for different days

-- each video is logged in your local data
+- each video is logged in your local data (NEVER sent off device)

-- download the json data whenever you like
+- download or delete your watch data whenever you like

-- clear the json whenever you like
+- visualize your usage and gauge your watch habits

 ---

 ## Limitations

-- duration doesn't work as expected atm

 - no built-in data dashboard

+Shoutout to the following repos for inspiration:

+[ADD REPO LINKS HERE]